-203 World Literature I (3) UC:CSU
+203 World Literature I (3) UC: CSU

+Prerequisite: English 101 with a grade of "C" or better.
 This course surveys world literature from around the world, including Europe, the Middle East, Asia, and other areas, from antiquity to the seventeenth century.
 Students read English translations of these great works and write critical papers.

-204 World Literature II (3) UC:CSU
+204 World Literature II (3) UC: CSU

+Prerequisite: English 101 with a grade of "C" or better.
 This course surveys world literature from around the world, including Europe, the Middle East, Africa, Asia, and other areas, from the seventeenth century to the present.
-Students read English translations of these great works and write critical papers
+Students read English translations of these great works and write critical papers.

-205 English Literature I (3) UC:CSU
+205 English Literature I (3) UC: CSU

+Prerequisite: English 101 with a grade of "C" or better.
 This survey of English literature begins with works from the Middle Ages, proceeds to poetry and plays from the Renaissance, and continues to the decline of neoclassicism in the eighteenth century, with special emphasis on major writers and works.
 Students will write critical papers.

-206 English Literature II (3) UC:CSU
+206 English Literature II (3) UC: CSU